kimhogeling/jsminesweeper/README.md

-# jsminesweeper
+# jsminesweeper created with es2015 code

+## How to play
-no server needed, just open the html file in the browser
+No server needed, just open the html file in the browser.
+But first build the JS file!

-## es2015
+## Transpile es2015 to es5 JS
 I created this project to practice a bit modern javascript.
-To transpile it to es5 js use babel.
+To transpile it to es5 JS use babel.
 First install babel and the es2015 preset:
 ```
 npm install
 ```